Best Personal Finance App in Poland 2026 — Honest Comparison for Expats & Locals

 Weaknesses

-- ❌ No net worth calculation (beyond basic)
+- ❌ No net worth calculation (beyond summing account balances)

 - ❌ No Polish Treasury Bond support